isotopp/isotopp.github.io/content/posts/2020-09-26-my-private-data-warehouse.md

 order by total;
 ```

-This will tell me how I spend my money.
+This shows how I spend my money.

-Often I want to observe how my spending habits change over time,
+I often want to observe how my spending habits change over time.
+So,
-so I would not just use the categories from the moneysinks table as grouping criterion,
-but also group over some time dimension
+I group not only by categories from the `moneysinks` table but also by time dimension
 (`GROUP BY year(bookdate) as year, category`).

 As my data warehouse grows,
-it may be useful to run the aggregation query and save the result in some pre-aggregated table (by day or month),
+it may be useful to run the aggregation query and save the result in a pre-aggregated table (daily or monthly),
-as a kind of materialized view of the aggregates.
+serving as a materialized view of the aggregates.
-I can use these to create coarser grained aggregates faster
+These can be used to create coarser-grained aggregates faster.
-(take daily sums and counts, and create monthly or yearly aggregates, fast).

-## Summary and outlook
+## Summary and Outlook

-Using account statements from a bank, we have built a basic data warehouse.
+Using bank account statements, we built a basic data warehouse.
-We demonstrated data import, staging and cleaning processes.
+We demonstrated data import, staging, and cleaning processes.
 Using category tables,
-we demonstrated how bin individual records into larger sets that can be useful in statistical analysis,
-and we looked at how we could materialize these aggregations into pre-aggregated tables.
+we showed how to bin individual records into larger sets for statistical analysis and how to materialize these aggregations into pre-aggregated tables.

-This is a toy data warehouse, and it poses no challenges in data management due to the small size.
+This is a toy data warehouse, posing no significant data management challenges due to its small size.
-Still, it has many properties that are also present in larger structures.
+Still, it shares many properties with larger structures.
-Let's look at this in a more generalized way:
+Let's generalize:

-A data warehouse is centered around one or more fact tables.
-Fact tables always have a time dimension, they have log-like nature.
+A data warehouse centers around one or more fact tables, always including a time dimension and having a log-like nature.

-### Literal attribute values, resolve id's
+### Literal Attribute Values, Resolve IDs

-Fact tables contain snapshot data that is not normalized, but contains literal values.
+Fact tables contain snapshot data that isn't normalized, featuring literal values.
-In our example: actual account holder names, and account numbers.

-For example in a sales warehouse from a web shop,
+For example, in a sales warehouse,
-we are never interested in the current price of an item in a sales-fact table,
-but always in what we sold it for back then, for each individual sale.
-We are never interested where the customer lives now, but where we sent the article.
+we record the actual sale price and the shipping address at the time of sale, not the current price or address.
-Hence, we log literal attributes, never ids pointing to the current article or customer record.
+We log literal attributes, not current IDs.

-### Encoding can shrink tables, but do only what is necessary
+### Encoding Can Shrink Tables, But Only Do What Is Necessary

 This often leads to data duplication.
 In our example, the string "SCHECK IN CENTER KA DURLACH" is repeated 36 times.
-For the amount of data shown in our example this does not matter.
+For our data size, this doesn't matter much.
+Even in larger data sets,
+encoding can be deferred until there's infrastructure for online schema changes and sufficient disk space.

 Even in the one million rows example in
 [Coding fields for great profit]({{< relref "/2020-09-18-mysql-encoding-fields-for-great-profit.md" >}})